 This event is designed to help familiarize potential entrepreneurs with the concept of entrepreneurship through seminars and individual consultations that are useful before starting a business.

-This event was held in various formats such as face-to-face, online and hybrid in FY2022.
-A total of 1,408 people participated, and the level of satisfaction amongst participants was greater than 90%.
+In FY2023, A total of 1,809 people participated, and the level of satisfaction among participants was greater than 90%.